merenlab/merenlab.org/tutorials/infant-gut/index.md

 You can find a comprehensive tutorial on the anvi'o pangenomic workflow [here]({% post_url anvio/2016-11-08-pangenomics-v2 %}){:target="_blank"}.

 {:.warning}
-**If you haven't followed the previous sections of the tutorial**, you will need the anvi'o merged profile database and the anvi'o {% include ARTIFACT name="contigs-db" text="contigs database" %} for the IGD available to you.
+**If you haven't followed the previous sections of the tutorial**, you will need the anvi'o merged {% include ARTIFACT name="profile-db" text="profile database" %} and the anvi'o {% include ARTIFACT name="contigs-db" text="contigs database" %} for the IGD available to you.
 Before you continue, please [click here](#downloading-the-pre-packaged-infant-gut-dataset), do everything mentioned there, and come back right here to continue following the tutorial from the next line when you read the directive **go back**.

-Please run following commands in the IGD dir.
+Please run following {% include PROGRAM name="anvi-import-collection" text="command" %} in the IGD dir.
 They will set the stage for us to take a look at the *E. faecalis* bin:

 ``` bash
 anvi-import-collection additional-files/collections/e-faecalis.txt \